T. C. Brown-Westhead, Moore & Co

 birds and plants.
 Predominantly produced in blue and white - occasionally hand coloured.

-hand coloured examples supplied by: Annette Clark
+photos of hand coloured examples supplied by: Annette Clark

 Marks and initials used on ware for identification: